 No matter how long you’ve been running your PPC ads, you can always increase conversions just a little bit more.
 Sometimes that will involve tweaking your copy, your images, and the placement of page elements, and other times that will involve adjusting your target audience.
+When your goal is to increase your PPC conversions, you need to focus on landing page optimization and run a comprehensive landing page testing process.

 Dynamic landing pages are essentially PPC landing pages that automatically change their content based on user input, like keywords, location, and more.
 This makes it easy to create a personalized experience for your visitors without having to create hundreds of PPC landing pages that perfectly match all possible combinations of your dynamic keywords.